cofi/py-tutorial-de/english-sources/classes.rst

 :term:`Generator`\s are a simple and powerful tool for creating iterators.
 They are written like regular functions but use the :keyword:`yield` statement whenever they want to return data.
-Each time :meth:`next` is called, the generator resumes where it left-off (it remembers all the data values and which statement was last executed).
+Each time :func:`next` is called on it, the generator resumes where it left-off (it remembers all the data values and which statement was last executed).
 An example shows that generators can be trivially easy to create::